-"We hope that this report will provide policy-makers, business and civil society leaders with an important tool in adopting measures needed to rebuild Europe's competitiveness and inspire a strategic dialogue between stakeholders," said WEF Founder and Chairman Klaus Schwab.
+"We hope that this report will provide policy-makers, business and civil society leaders with an important tool in adopting measures needed to rebuild Europe's competitiveness and inspire a strategic dialogue between stakeholders,"

 According to the report, the competition deficit is more pronounced in three core areas -- innovation and entrepreneurship, mobilising talent, and product and service market efficiency.

 "Current fast pace of reform embarked upon by some European nations to boost labour market flexibility, encourage competition in products and services and boost innovation and entrepreneurship. . . requires further action if it is to return Europe to a path of sustained prosperity," the report said.

 Among others, the WEF report has suggested strong collaboration across stakeholders, policy consistency, and a strong and clear communication plan.

 'Roland Berger Strategy Consultants' chief executive officer Martin Wittig said that targeted reforms in innovation and entrepreneurship, labour markets, product and service markets, together with fiscal consolidation, can rebuild the region's competitiveness.